nn-students-2020h1/Team_number_one_1/README.md

-# Intel Python Course Telegram Bot
+# The number one team represents their bot

-This is a repository for Telegram bot that will be developed during Intel Academic Program Python Course.
+This is a repository for Telegram bot that will be developed by first team.

+### Now implemented
+1. History (/history) - The output of the last message

 ## Set up Python environment